LargeNFT/large-nft/README.md

 ---

 # Large Sync
-**Large Sync** is a Node.js app that reads transaction data from a configured Ethereum node and writes it to the "public" branch so it can be deployed to a web server.
-If configured it will also commit those changes to a configured git provider.
+**Large Sync** is a Node.js app that reads and processes Ethereum NFT transactions to create historical reports for display in Large Reader.

-Transaction data is also cached locally in PouchDB.
+Transaction data is cached and processed locally in SQLite and written to the ./public/sync folder.

 ### Start Large Sync
 Note the -- before passing options.